Credit

 Lenders of various types of loans typically utilize credit scores to assess a potential borrower’s creditworthiness.
 These credit scores evaluate how the borrower has dealt with past financial commitments.

-Now, there are many myths associated with credit checks and their impact on securing a job, and, for this reason, this article aims to dig deeper into the matter to answer whether bad credit is detrimental to your job search.
+Now, there are many myths associated with a credit check and its impact on credit history, credit report, credit score, and especially securing a job.
+And for this reason, this article aims to dig deeper into the matter to answer whether bad credit is detrimental to your job search while touching on credit scores and credit histories.

 Understanding What “Bad Credit” Is